celery/celery/docs/tutorials/clickcounter.rst

   click it processes all of the messages first, calculates the new click count and issues one update per URL.
-A message that has been received will not be deleted from the broker until it has been acknowledged by the receiver, so if the reciever dies in the middle of processing the message, it will be re-sent at a later point in time.
+A message that has been received will not be deleted from the broker until it has been acknowledged by the receiver, so if the receiver dies in the middle of processing the message, it will be re-sent at a later point in time.
 This guarantees delivery and we respect this feature here by not acknowledging the message until the clicks has actually been written to disk.

   **Note**: This could probably be optimized further with some hand-written SQL, but it will do for now.
-Let's say it's an excersise left for the picky reader, albeit a discouraged one if you can survive without doing it.
+Let's say it's an exercise left for the picky reader, albeit a discouraged one if you can survive without doing it.